 Civil Engineering M.Eng.

-The Master of Engineering in Civil and Environmental Engineering is a 30 credit master’s degree with two tracks: structural engineering and transportation engineering.
+The Master of Engineering in Civil Engineering is a 30 credit master’s degree with two tracks: structural engineering and transportation engineering.
 The field of study of Civil Engineering merges the benefits of technical engineering courses with professional development classes.
 The target audience includes students who are employed full time in industry as practicing engineers, as well as those interested in expanding their skills before entering industry.
 As part of a capstone course, all MENG students ultimately complete and defend a final project, typically connected to a work related problem requiring a solution.
 The structures track focuses on the design of buildings, bridges and other structures and applied mechanics which form the basis of all structural analysis and design.
 The transportation track focuses on planning, design and operation of transportation systems